Cyphexl/ekki-mukk/source/_posts/Thinking-in-TimeTables-WePeiyang-Schedule-Screen-Design-Implementation.md

 <figure>
     {% asset_img resp.png %}
-    <figcaption>Figure.
+    <figcaption>Figure 6.
 The layout behavior in actual testing for different devices.
 Screenshots are taken from iOS Simulators.</figcaption>
 </figure>